Postgraduate Course: Univariate Statistics and Methodology using R (PSYL11099)

 - create any required graphs using R

-- create reproducible statistical reports using R and markdown
+- create reproducible statistical reports using modern technologies with R

 |